 If they were sponsored by their employer for a visa, they could secure a legal status and more reliable and secure work authorization.
 Certain visas, like H-1Bs, could even open pathways to permanent residency and the chance to apply for citizenship.
 And their employers would have certainty that they would be able to retain and invest in talented, valued members of their team for years to come.

 Unfortunately, too few people have pursued this option, in part because of the risk and uncertainty surrounding the visa process, which could result in their being stuck outside of the U.S. for years.
-The D-3 waiver is an important part of this process, and improving it could reduce that risk.
+Applicants do not find out until after they have already left the U.S. if their waiver will be approved, and appointment times and processing times vary greatly in different parts of the world.
+The D-3 waiver is an important part of this process, and these proposed changes are intended to minimize that risk and uncertainty.

 DACA recipients, Dreamers, and other individuals are generally required to depart the U.S. and apply at a consulate or embassy to be readmitted with a nonimmigrant visa.
 However, the fact that they have lived in the U.S. undocumented, even if they now have DACA, could trigger an immigration bar preventing them from re-entering for up to ten years.